maroua-j/TP-DOCKER/README.md

-# Docker compose MYSQL & Wordpress &
+# Docker compose MYSQL & Wordpress & Phpmyadmin

 To create a MYSQL container, a Wordpress container and a Phpmyadmin container with the docker-compose.yml :